Prostitution in Brazil: Government website

 The government's website on sex workers Brazil's Labor and Employment Ministry Primer on Sex Professional, which describes sex work as labor, has been the source of controversy, with some accusing the government of encouraging professional sex work.
-However, this is not the purpose of the site at all.
+However, this is not the purpose of the site.
 Rather, the Ministry of Labor site simply lists all of the characteristics of prostitution as work: i.e., what a prostitute is typically expected to do in the course of their labor.
 The site in no way encourages or "advises" about prostitution.

 The press reported at the end of 2008 that a government official has announced that the site would be "toned down" following criticism by the media.
 The law professor Luiz Flavio Gomes has told the O Globo newspaper in its online edition that "What is on the site gives the impression of an apology for sexual exploitation."

 "Professional of sex" is described as follows: "They [the sex worker] works on their own initiative, in the street, in bars, night-clubs, hotels, harbor, highways and in garimpos (gold prospecting places).
 They act in different environments: open air, closed places and inside vehicles, in irregular schedules.
 In the exercise of some of their activities they can be exposed to vehicles gases, to bad weather, to sound pollution and to social discrimination.
 There are still risks of getting STD infections, bad-treatment, street violence, and death."